The spatially-embedded

 A model to reveal widespread links between structural and functional neuroscience findings

-Jascha Achterberg*, Danyal Akarca*, DJ Strouse, John Duncan, Duncan E. Astle
+work by Jascha Achterberg*, Danyal Akarca*, DJ Strouse, Cornelia Sheeran, Andrew Siyoon Ham, John Duncan, Duncan E. Astle

-Jascha Achterberg*, Danyal Akarca*, DJ Strouse, John Duncan, Duncan E. Astle
+work by Jascha Achterberg*, Danyal Akarca*, DJ Strouse, Cornelia Sheeran, Andrew Siyoon Ham, John Duncan, Duncan E. Astle

-We are currently expanding our model with additional biophysical constrains.
-An example implementation using spiking neural networks is already available on Github.
+We are continuously expanding our model with additional biophysical constraints.
 Please be in touch if you are interested in collaborating on seRNN related work.

 Summary